Last Updated on May 2, 2023

 |Cash Back Credit||Points Required||Rate of Return|

-For the points earned as 1 point per dollar your cash back return are the rates seen above and for your 2 points per dollar it will be double that, so roughly a 1.3 to 1.4% return.
+For the points earned as 1 point per dollar your cash back return are the rates seen above and for your 2 points per dollar it will be double that and 3 points per dollar will be triple that.
 Not the most ideal seeing there are cash back cards that have better returns but at least the option is here on this card since it is primarily a travel rewards card.

 You can also redeem Scene+ points for merchandise directly from Apple and Best Buy or via their own merchandise catalog.
 The last redemption option is using points to redeem for gift cards for dozens of stores, restaurants and more.
 All these redemption options also come in at a lower value than redeeming for travel but it is nice to have them as an option!